Thursday, May 7th, 2026 from 5:30-7pm via Zoom.

 There are several ways you may find nests.

-Since we are focusing on bumble bees in flight, not at flowers, it will be difficult to get a close look at them and we do not expect species level identification.
-You will need to distinguish bumble bees from other flying insects as they fly through the air.
+Since we are not be focusing on bumble bees at flowers, it will be difficult to get a close look at them and we do not expect species level identification.
+You will need to distinguish bumble bees from other flying insects as they fly through the air around your Nest Quest plot.

 Bumble bees vary in size, but tend to be stouter than other bees, wasps, or flies that you might encounter.
 They tend to fly as if they are heading for a target, whereas flies, for example, may spend more time hovering.
 Many bumble bees are dark in appearance as they fly, though you may see yellow or red coloration.
 They may have bright colored pollen on their legs.